Fear Free Animal Hospital in Amesbury

-Preparing Your Pet for a Less Stress Journey
+Preparing Your Pet for a Less Stress Visit

-Getting your pet to our clinic is half the battle.
+Getting your pet to our animal hospital is half the battle.
 Our knowledgeable team is here to help in any way we can to help you create a better experience for your pet.
 Here are some tips for a less stress journey:

 - Establish a better relationship with your pet and their carrier.
 Fill it with things they love including soft bedding, their favorite toys, and treats.
 Once they associate good things with their carrier, they should go in willingly.